-AD =Alzheimer's disease or senile dementia; VASCULAR=Vascular dementia; OTHER=dementia in other chronic conditions
+AD =Alzheimer's disease or senile dementia; VASCULAR=Vascular dementia; MIXED=both Alzheimer's disease and Vascular dementia; OTHER =dementia in other medical conditions.

-Population-based ADRD Rates in South Carolina
+~ Population-based ADRD Rates in South Carolina ~

-New to our analyses in this Annual Report are estimates of population disease rates for South Carolina.
-These rates are calculated using the latest Registry information linked with the United States Census.
+These estimates are of population disease rates for South Carolina.
+These rates are calculated using the 2003 Registry information linked with the 2003 United States Census.
 Among our findings from these data:

-- 7.8% of South Carolinians over the age of 65 have ADRD.
+- 8.1% of South Carolinians over the age of 65 have ADRD.
 4.9% of South Carolina residents have a diagnosis of Alzheimer's disease.
-Previous research suggests that the number of individuals with some cognitive impairment may be nearly 50% greater than this estimate, because diagnosed cases do not include individuals with Mild Cognitive Impairment, a condition that often develops into Alzheimer's disease. - 21.5% of South Carolina residents age 85 or older have Alzheimer's disease. - Figure 10 shows how the prevalence of Alzheimer's disease increases with age. - Although about 21.5 % of those at ages 85 or older have Alzheimer's disease (not including related memory disorders), the risk for individuals in their 80s is considerably smaller than this summary number suggests.
+Previous research suggests that the number of individuals with some cognitive impairment may be nearly 50% greater than this estimate, because diagnosed cases do not include individuals with Mild Cognitive Impairment, a condition that often develops into Alzheimer's disease. - 27.3% of South Carolina residents age 85 or older have ADRD. - Figure 11 shows how the prevalence of Alzheimer's disease increases with age.
+Although about 21.5 % of those at ages 85 or older have Alzheimer's disease (not including related memory disorders), the risk for individuals in their 80s is considerably smaller than this summary number suggests.
 At age 85, the prevalence is about 12.5%.
 By age 90, it is about 21%.
 As the figure illustrates, the greatest risk comes at much older ages. - The figure also shows the prevalence of ADRD.
-Related disorders include vascular dementia and dementias associated with chronic diseases such as Parkinson's disease.
+Related disorders include vascular dementia and dementias associated with medical diseases such as Parkinson's disease.
 The prevalence of these related disorders also rises with age.
 About 67% of those who reach age 100 have at least one type of dementia.